riferrei/srclient/README.md

 		panic(err)
 	}

-	// Create a new client with caching enabled, the only the
+	// Create a new client with caching enabled, then only the
 	// first invocation will actually perform an HTTP request schemaRegistryClient := srclient.CreateSchemaRegistryClient("http://localhost:8081")
 	schemaRegistryClient.EnableCaching(true)